top of page

 A sunset beach with a pink sky with puffy clouds.
 The sea reflects the sky with slight pinks and teal blues.
 There is a title that says autism friendly travel Top Ten Autism-Friendly Places to Visit in 2021

-You may think that travel is out of the picture in 2021 and beyond if you have a child, or another family member, with autism.
-However, I am here to tell you that travel is for everyone and you can easily do a little autistic globetrotting to so many places!
-I can talk to you about how you can accomplish autistic vacations and all you need to do is click here to contact me to get the conversation started.
-While you can choose anywhere in the world to travel, I recommend starting out with a few of the more autism-friendly places that are located within the United States.
+You may think that travel is out of the picture in 2021 and beyond if you have a child or another family member with autism.
+However, I am here to tell you that travel is for everyone, and you can easily do a bit of autistic globetrotting to so many places!
+I can talk to you about how you can accomplish autistic vacations, and all you need to do is click here to contact me to get the conversation started.
+While you can choose anywhere in the world to travel, I recommend starting with a few of the more autism-friendly places in the United States.

 A boy and a girl jumpin in the waves at a beach.
 The boy has dark brown hair and asian features.
 He has a white swim shirt on with orange, blue and white swim trunks, he holds a yellow bucket.
 The firt has long curly hair and is weaing a black one piece swim suite her arms are outstretched.
 It is the middle of the day with a bright sky.